Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/Hardware/Stage_1.md

 	aie aie0: Asserted tile error event 60 at col 25 row 1
 	```

-	* Above is the error propogated from the AI Engine array and is used to debug the application specific errors.
+	* Above is the error propagated from the AI Engine array and is used to debug the application specific errors.
 For the list of error events, refer to the topic [AI Engine Error Events](https://docs.amd.com/r/en-US/ug1076-ai-engine-environment/AI-Engine-Error-Events).
 Notice the `error event 60` above which represents the **DM address out of range**, and the address out of range is happening in `col 25 row 1`.
 	* You can open the graph compile summary in Vitis Analyzer and identify the kernel corresponding to the tile which is `peak_detect` in this case.
 	* You can debug this out of bound access at AI Engine simulation level - Refer to [Debugging memory access violations](../AIE_Simulation/README.md#Debugging-memory-access-violations) for more information.

-	The other message in the console represents an asynchronous error ouput.
+	The other message in the console represents an asynchronous error output.

 	```
 	Error Driver (4): DRIVER_AIE